i-fancy-u/netapp_hackathon/README.md

 Using these, the model predicts which tier saves money while keeping performance acceptable.

+-- In real cloud systems, the HOT storage tier is intentionally small.
+HOT tiers (AWS High-Performance, NVMe-backed storage) are the fastest.
+They are also the most expensive.
+And hence, our super realistic ML model makes it a reality in the simulation.

 ---

 ## Why HOT = 1, WARM = Hundreds, COLD = 0
 This is realistic behavior:

-- HOT is rare — only highly active objects qualify
+- **HOT is rare** — only highly active objects qualify
-- Most objects are moderately active → WARM
+- **Most objects are moderately active** → WARM
-- No object has been inactive long enough to become COLD
+- **No object has been inactive long enough** to become COLD

 ✅ This means the ML model is behaving realistically — not everything becomes HOT/COLD.

 ---

-## ✅ Why Total Sometimes Stays at 500
+## Why Total Sometimes Stays at 500
 The system counts unique objects, not streaming events.

 - The generator often reuses the same object IDs